Why Data Management Plan Matters

-Data Management Plan (DMP) is a formal document to describe how you will collect, manage, describe, preserve and share your research data during and after the research project.
+Data Management Plan (DMP) is a formal document to describe how you will collect, manage, describe, preserve, and share your research data at the start of a research project.

 Even though a written DMP is not compulsory, it can be a valuable tool to help you in the following ways: